DavideMarietti/PHP_Exam/README.md

 Repository for the PHP exam. **This project is dockerized**, to use it:
 1) Clone it,
 3) Run the Docker engine (*i.e.* open Docker desktop),
-4) Specify your path to the serverPHP folder in the bind-mount attached to the php-apache-environment container (docker-compose.yml, row 24),
+4) Specify your path to the serverPHP folder in the bind-mount attached to the php-apache-environment container (*i.e.* docker-compose.yml, row 24),
 5) Open a Git bash inside the serverPHP folder and run ./launchApp.
-This will built a docker image based on php:8.0-apache and run the cluster of containers made by a php REST API server, a MySQL database and a phpMyAdmin service each.
+This will built a docker image based on php:8.0-apache and run the cluster of containers made by a php REST API server, a MySQL database and a phpMyAdmin service.

 NOTE:
 * The REST API server written in PHP listen on localhost:3000.